 Using CRA Guidance Documents when Filing your Returns

 Examples of topics covered by the Folios include information on “Health and Medical” tax credits, “transfers of Income, Property, or Rights to Third Parties”, and “employee benefits”.
-These guides are an important source of guidance for many of the over 26 million tax payers that interact with the CRA annually.
-They are important because the Income Tax Act is complex and convoluted, often filled with provisions that are ambiguous or confusing.
+These guides are an important source of guidance for many of the over 26 million taxpayers that interact with the CRA annually.
+They are important because the Income Tax Act is complex and convoluted, often filled with provisions that are ambiguous or confusing to the average taxpayer.

-The question arises, how far can a taxpayer reply on these government publications?
+The question arises, how much can a taxpayer rely on these government publications?
 What happens if the information is wrong or the CRA decides it has changed its mind?
 What legal recourse do you have?
 The answer depends on the document you relied on, what you relied on the document for, and what the outcome of your reliance was.

 There is one exception.
 The exception applies to discretion and procedure.
 If the CRA has discretion and tells you how they will exercise that discretion, or where they set out the proper procedure to follow, the Courts will hold the CRA to these representations.

-If you want to know what your tax obligations are, don’t just rely on the CRA (since you can’t legally most times).
+If you want to know what your tax obligations are, don’t just rely on the CRA.
 Contact the experts at Faris CPA for clarity.